befair/pushapp/INSTALL.rst

 The pushapp configurations are:

-  * at the top of the Resource/app.js file.
-There the development configurations can be set
   * in the tiapp.xml file.
-There the ACS and custom configurations can be set
+There the ACS and development configurations can be set
   * in the manifest file.
 There the app and namespace configurations can be set

 BUILD